 'Una - the One' is a powerful documentary about the 'holy river' of Bosnia-Herzogovina, the Una.
 This river, which the Romans found so beautiful that they named it 'The One', is home to a remarkable diversity of habitats, and an equally large diversity of fish species, including brown trout, grayling and hucho, also known as the danube salmon.
 These fish, which are more or less unique to the region, can grow to astonishing sizes and present a challenge to any fly angler.
 But like many rivers in Europe, the shadow of a proposed damming project, which would dramatically alter the river's flow, looms large, and with this one of the last unadulterated hucho habitats in the world is under threat.
 Can a group of passionate anglers save the river from irreparable damage?

-This incredible documentary which took 6 years to make, charts the progress of a major investigation into what happens to juvenile salmon once they leave the rivers and head to sea.
+Atlantic Salmon Lost at Sea is an incredible documentary which took 6 years to make and charts the progress of a major investigation into what happens to juvenile salmon once they leave the rivers and head to sea.
 Shot on land and in sea going vessels in several locations, the film sheds some light into why we are seeing reduced stocks of wild Atlantic Salmon and suggests some routes forward.
 Narrated by Hollywood actor Gabriel Byrne, this is must watch viewing for anyone concerned with the plight of salmon.
+To watch this film, login or register now

 The Super Salmon